Developmint/nuxt-svg-loader/README.md

 ## Setup

-- Add `nuxt-svg-loader` dependency using yarn or npm to your project
+- Add `nuxt-svg-loader` as a dev dependency using yarn or npm to your project
 - Add `nuxt-svg-loader` to `modules` section of `nuxt.config.js`

 ```js